JanSparnaaij/ScoritoOdds/README.md

 **Future Enhancements**
 -----------------------

--   Add more leagues and sports (e.g., basketball, cricket).
+-   Add more leagues and sports (e.g., darts, formula1).
+-   impelent payment gateway
 -   Implement a database to store historical odds.
 -   Add user authentication for personalized features.
 -   Provide API access for programmatic consumption of odds.